Why Is My Computer Taking So Long To Restart [Easy Ways To Solve It]

 Fast Startup

 Why is my computer taking so long to restart?
-Although Windows’ quick startup is a certain built-in feature, you should disable it and restart your system to see if that solves the issue.
+Although Windows’ quick startup is a specific built-in feature, you should turn it off and restart your system to see if that solves the issue.

 Conclusion